Generic selectors

 Cairo International Stadium before the 2019 African Nations Cup final – Photo by Icon Sport

-Despite being smaller than the Borg el-Arab, the Cairo International Stadium is still regarded as Egypt's national ground, with the 2019 Africa Cup of Nations final taking place here.
+While it is smaller than Borg el-Arab, Cairo International Stadium is still regarded as Egypt's national ground.
+Note that the 2019 Africa Cup of Nations final took place here.

-Moreover, Cairo International Stadium has hosted big events, which include being one of the grounds that hosted the 2006 African Cup of Nations.
+Moreover, as one of the biggest Stadiums in Africa, Cairo International Stadium has hosted big events, including some matches during the 2006 African Cup of Nations.
 It also hosted several matches in the 2019 African Cup of Nations and the 2020 CAF Champions League final between Al Ahly and El Zamalek.
 Al Ahly won the crucial encounter 2-1.

 Stade du 5 Juillet – Algeria – 65,000